 The Group's understanding of climate risks continues to evolve as new risks emerge.
-This ongoing development of the RMF has led to an evolution of the framework to consider climate risk as part of wider sustainability risk management instead of on a standalone basis.
+This ongoing commitment to develop the RMF has led to an evolution of the framework to consider climate risk as part of wider sustainability risk management instead of on a standalone basis.